unmodify/BallGame/README.md

 # BallGame
 todo:
+*if player moves towards edge of screen all points move *npcs update depending on direction
 *debris grows tail, npcs grow head, too big of a head explode and lose tail *shoot tail to cut and close off the space
 *shots bounce other colors into each other